noparsly/hello-world/README.md

 # hello-world

 Hello,everyone!
-Ray Wang here, this is my first using github.
+Ray Wang here, this is my first time using github.
 All I want to say is amazing.
 Me, a contryside boy, want to do something different at the begining of my career.
 I work for a real estate developer, but I don't like it.I prefer to do a machine learning job.